goauthentik/authentik/website/docs/outposts/outposts.md

 # Optionally disable mapping of ports to outpost container, may be useful when using docker networks
 # (Available with 2021.9.4+)
 docker_map_ports: true
+# Use a specific docker image for this outpost rather than the default.
+This also applies to Kubernetes
+# outposts.
+docker_image:
 ########################################
 # Kubernetes outpost specific settings
 ########################################